Shawonskh/Groth_chamber/README.md

 Week 5, 10.12 - 16.12:
 Daniel = Preparing for the poster.
 Brainstorming and making code for: "How to send our data via Wi-Fi and Raspberry" or "How to keep our data locally on Raspberry".
 Adding the light intensity sensor code.
+Making a config for the Raspberry.

 Shawon =